boutell/tome/README.md

 * A brand new command line editor
 * Written in Node.js with practically no libraries (certainly no Electron)
 * Intended to stay small and scrappy
-* A mostly modeless editing experience, to the greatest extent limited meta key support will allow me to get away with
+* A mostly modeless editing experience, to the extent limited meta key support will allow
 * Following ordinary UI conventions as much as that fits with the above
 * Focused on editing JS, HTML, Vue single-file components and markdown (JS for now)
 * Released under GPLv3 so contributions come back (this **does not** mean the code you write with it